nebari-dev/nebari-docker-images/README.md

 docker build -f Dockerfile.dask-gateway -t qhub-dask-gateway:latest .
 ```

+> **NOTE**
-> NOTE: it is extremely important to pin specific packages `dask-gateway` and `distributed` as they need to be running the same version for the dask-workers to work as expected.
+> It is extremely important to pin specific packages `dask-gateway` and `distributed` as they need to run the same version for the dask-workers to work as expected.

 ### Reporting an issue